Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Proof of Proposition 20.7.

-We will construct a pseudo-isotopy of filtered $A_{\infty}$ structures interpolating $\{\frak m^{T,\frak b}_{k,\beta}\}$ and $\{\frak m^{\frak b}_{k,\beta}\}$ .
+In the next subsection, we will construct a pseudo-isotopy of filtered $A_{\infty}$ structures interpolating $\{\frak m^{T,\frak b}_{k,\beta}\}$ and $\{\frak m^{\frak b}_{k,\beta}\}$.
 Below we handle the above (1) and (2) separately.
 We construct the pseudo-isotopy resolving (1) in Subsection \ref{subsec:Smoothing} and construct the pseudo-isotopy resolving (2) in Subsection \ref{subsec:ainfinityequivcomp}.